-[UPDATE ON 16/02/2020: For information about a subsequent High Court judgment dated 31/01/2020 that supports the interpretation that LPAs can use article 7 of the GPDO to agree a "longer period" (and concludes that the below High Court judgment dated 31/07/2019 should not be followed), please view this post.]
+[UPDATE ON 16/02/2020: For information about the subsequent "Gluck" High Court judgment dated 31/01/2020, which supports the interpretation that LPAs can use article 7 of the GPDO to agree a "longer period" (and concludes that the below "Warren Farm" judgment should not be followed), please view this post.]

 The following High Court judgment relating to article 7 of the GPDO (i.e. the provision to agree a "longer period" for an application for prior approval) was handed down on 31/07/2019: